Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Numerical analysis and results

 \subsection{Parameters}

 Before coming to the results, a discussion of our choices for the numerical input parameters is in order.
-The critical hadronic parameters for our analysis include the light-cone distribution amplitude $\phi_B^+$, the continuum threshold $s_0$, Borel Parameter $M^2$, and the decay constant of $B$ meson $f_B$.
+The critical hadronic input parameters for our analysis include the leading and sub-leading 2-particle light-cone distribution amplitude $\phi_B^+$ and $\phi_B^-$, the continuum threshold $s_0$, Borel Parameter $M^2$, and the decay constant of $B$ meson $f_B$.
 In addition, the hard-collinear scale $\mu$ and the CKM matrix element $V_{ub}$ play an important role.
-Starting with $\phi_B^+$ , there exist several possible choices for the parametrisation in the literature (see for example: \cite{Braun:2012kp,DescotesGenon:2001hm,DescotesGenon:2002mw}).
-We choose the form of $B$-meson distribution amplitude (DA) to be (see e.g.~Ref.~\cite{Braun:2012kp}),
+Starting with $\phi_B^+$ and $\phi_B^-$, there exist several possible choices for the parametrisation in the literature (see for example: \cite{Braun:2012kp,DescotesGenon:2001hm,DescotesGenon:2002mw}).
+We choose the form of $\phi_B^+$ at a reference scale $\mu_0=1.5$ GeV to be (see e.g.~Ref.~\cite{Braun:2012kp}),

-where, $\lambda_B$ is the first inverse moment of the $B$-meson DA defined in Eq.~\eqref{eq:lambdaB}.
-The scale dependence of the $B$-meson LCDA is given in \cite{Lange:2003ff}.
-It is to be noted that at the leading order, only $\phi_B^+$ contributes and one does not have to worry about the other $B$-meson DAs, namely $\phi_B^-$, which does appear in the definition of the matrix element of the non-local quark-quark operator sandwiched between the $B$-meson state and the vacuum which defines the DAs (see for example\cite{Beneke:2000wa,DescotesGenon:2002mw}).
-This means that our results depend on the choice of $\lambda_B$, for which we adopt the range given in Table \ref{Tableinput}, following Ref.~\cite{Beneke:2018wjp}.
+where, $\lambda_B(\mu_0)$ is the first inverse moment of the $B$-meson DA defined in Eq.~\eqref{eq:lambdaB}, at the scale $\mu_0$.
+The scale dependent $\phi_B^+(k,\mu)$ is then obtained following Appendix A of Ref.~\cite{Beneke:2018wjp}.
+In order to obtain the subleading 2-particle DA $\phi_B^-$ from $\phi_B^+$, we make use of the Wandzura-Wilczek approximation~\cite{Beneke:2000wa}

+Our results clearly depend on the choice of $\lambda_B(\mu_0)$, for which we adopt the range given in Tab.~\ref{Tableinput}, following Ref.~\cite{Beneke:2018wjp}.

 For the continuum threshold and the Borel parameter we take the standard values as advocated in Refs.~\cite{Braun:2012kp, Beneke:2018wjp}.
-The final hadronic parameter is the $B$-meson decay constant $f_B$, for which we adopt the average found in Ref.~\cite{PhysRevD.98.030001}. $V_{ub}$ is responsible for the dominant contribution to the uncertainty after $\lambda_B$.
+The final hadronic parameter is the $B$-meson decay constant $f_B$, for which we adopt the average found in Ref.~\cite{PhysRevD.98.030001}. $V_{ub}$ is the dominant source of uncertainty after $\lambda_B$.
 As this is an exclusive decay, we feel that it is appropriate to make use of the exclusive average as an input parameter, as found in Ref.~\cite{PhysRevD.98.030001}.
 While the $b$-quark mass does not have a large impact on our results, we choose to use the pole mass as input, adopting conservative errors $4.8\pm0.1$ GeV.
-A summary of the values of the parameters used in our analysis can be found in Table \ref{Tableinput}.
+Finally the form factors $V(p^2)$ and $A_1(p^2)$ for the $B\to\rho$ and $B\to\omega$ transitions along with the uncertainties on these are taken from Ref.~\cite{Bharucha:2015bzk}.
+A summary of the values of the parameters used in our analysis can be found in Tab.~\ref{Tableinput}.